influxdata/docs-v2/content/chronograf/v1.9/guides/write-to-influxdb.md

     - **Manual Entry**: Manually enter line protocol to write to InfluxDB.

 5. Select the timestamp precision of your line protocol.
-    Chronograf supports to following units:
+    Chronograf supports the following units:

     - `s` (seconds)
     - `ms` (milliseconds)